yuhung1206/Detection-of-Mask-Wearing-using-CNN/README.md

   - Imbalanced Dataset Problem

-    From the Table given above, it was found that the data amount of "No mask-wearing" is least, which resulted in the poor accuracy in Test data because the model would focus on the majority class and ignore the minority class.
+    From the Table given above, it was found that the data amount of "No mask-wearing" is least, which resulted in the poor sensitivity of Test data because the model would focus on the majority class and ignore the minority class.

     | Type (notation)                    | Train Sensitivity | Test Sensitivity |
     | ---------------------------------- | ----------------- |----------------- |